Serverless Computing: When to Use It and When to Avoid It

 Stateful or Tightly Coupled Systems

 Serverless encourages stateless design.
-Systems requiring persistent local state often fit better elsewhere.
+Systems requiring persistent local state often fit better elsewhere, such as traditional services or explicit state management solutions.

 Cost Considerations